thunderace/hivemq-mqtt-web-client/README.md

 ## A websockets based MQTT Client for your browser.

+Configuration : copy config-example.js to config.js, set entries of config.js and go

 This client runs on any modern browser, which supports websockets (sorry Internet Explorer <10!).
 You can use it to publish and subscribe at the same time.